 (1) one set of documents pertaining to the composer John Williams,

-(2) a second set of documents pertaining to the wrestler,
+(2) the second set of documents pertaining to the wrestler,

-(3) a third set of documents pertaining to the venture capitalist,
+(3) the third set of documents pertaining to the venture capitalist,

 (4) and on, for any number of the different senses of the name.

 Keep in mind that this patent was originally filed before Google had created their Knowledge Graph, and when they refer to a knowledge base in this patent, they are most likely referring to Wikipedia, which they call in this patent, an “exemplary knowledge base.”

 The patent takes a deep dive into how Wikipedia is organized to describe how that structure can help it identify different entities that may share the same name, such as a John Williams that composed a score for Star Wars, another John Williams that was a professional Wrestler, another John Williams that was a Venture Capitalist.

 The named entity disambiguation patent tells us about features of Wikipedia that help it distinguish between entities, and that section of the patent is worth reading in how it covers, articles about specific entities, and what it calls redirect articles and disambiguation articles, and how categories are created for each entry in Wikipedia.
 The links pointed to and from articles about different named entities also helps to provide details about those that can be used to distinguish one from another.

 Information found in queries that include named entities may have some correlations between them and the Wikipedia articles that can help in named entity disambiguation.

 Last Updated May 22, 2019